dpak11/blockchain/README.md

 	User input should contain email address and password.
 In response, you should receive an unique user ID along with a token

-- API for User Sign In:
+- API for User LogIn:

 	> POST request to `http://localhost:3000/signin`